Will a Fasting Diet Give You The Results You Want?

 Unfortunately, we currently live in a toxic soup.
 There are 85,000 chemicals in use in the United States with nearly 5,000 going into our food, air, and water supplies.
 The average baby is born with about 280 chemicals in their umbilical cord, 180 of which are known carcinogens.7,8

-It is the responsibility of your liver, kidneys, lungs, colon, lymphatic system, and skin to eliminate these pathogens and waste products.
-In order to support them in their efforts, consider including a diet that mimics a fast through detoxification principles twice a year.
+Your liver, kidneys, lungs, colon, lymphatic system, and skin are responsible for eliminating these pathogens and waste products.
+In order to support them in their efforts, consider including a diet that mimics a fast through detoxification principles.
 This process eliminates those deeply embedded toxins through your natural detoxification pathways.

 Dr. Longo and Sebastian Brandhorst, another researcher from the Longevity Institute at USC, believe that periodic fasting demonstrates a wide range of beneficial effects that help prevent cancer and increase the effectiveness of current cancer therapies.9

-There are several studies that suggest periods of fasting improve insulin sensitivity which decreases the risk for developing diabetes.
+There are several studies that suggest periods of fasting improve insulin sensitivity, which decreases the risk of developing diabetes.

-A study published in 2017 revealed that a four-day diet mimicking fasting triggered changes in mice that led to pancreatic β cell regeneration and the return of insulin secretion—changes that correspond to the reversal of type 2 diabetes.10
+A study published in 2017 revealed that a four-day modified fasting diet triggered changes in mice that led to pancreatic β cell regeneration and the return of insulin secretion, changes that correspond to the reversal of type 2 diabetes.10

 Another study showed the regeneration of insulin-producing beta cells as well as the reversal of both type 1 and type 2 diabetes symptoms.